.tiff

 3. Try alternative software: If one program doesn't work, try another from our compatibility list.

 4. Check for file corruption: The file might be damaged.
-Try to obtain a new copy if possible.
+Try getting a fresh copy if possible.

-5. Look for file converters: Converting to a more common format might help.
+5. Look for file converters: Converting to a more common format might be helpful.

 Like any file type, .tiff files can be safe or potentially risky depending on their source: